That’s the amount of time we had with my niece. Her name is Olivia.

 As a father and an uncle, I am devastated.
 My heart is broken.

 To imagine the amount of pain and loss that Brooke, Brad, Max, Stone and Addie are experiencing is gut-wrenching.
-The loss we feel as a family is compounded by the tragic and preventable nature of the circumstances.
+The loss we feel as a family is compounded by the tragic and preventable nature of the circumstances surrounding her death.

-On the evening before the funeral, family and friends held a candlelight vigil in her honor.
-As our family huddled in the kitchen at Brooke and Brad’s house discussing final arrangements and details, I sat with the kids in the garage, helping them make signs for the fence at the park, which had become a memorial wall.
+On the evening before the funeral, as our family huddled in the kitchen at Brooke and Brad’s house discussing final arrangements and details, I sat with the kids in the garage, helping them make signs for the fence at the park, which had become a memorial wall.

 This is the fence at Lenora Park, the football fields near the site of the accident.
-Ava was overwhelmed by all of the toys, stuffed animals and balloons decorating Liv’s makeshift memorial on the fence.
+We were overwhelmed by all of the toys, stuffed animals and balloons decorating Liv’s memorial on the fence.

 We arrived at the park just before dusk, and were greeted by several police cars blocking the road, indicating our point of entry.
-As we gathered in the parking lot, where Olivia was taken from us, the community filled in around us.
+As we gathered in the empty parking lot, where Olivia was taken from us, the community filled in around us.
 Hundreds and hundreds of people deep…with the sun setting on the horizon, candles were lit and we sang songs while holding hands.

-During a chorus of ‘Amazing Grace’, we lit 150 lanterns, sending them off into the summer night, meant to be a smile and hello from us to her.
+During a chorus of ‘Amazing Grace’, we lit 150 lanterns, sending them off into the summer night… symbolic of her journey to heaven, and that we were all right there beside her.

 With everyone holding hands and launching lights into the darkness for my niece, I locked up.